22 Aug 82 Blocks through Manhattan

 A man plopped down in an empty chair, then started in on the woman beside him, sitting alone.
 “I’m collecting money for my son’s high school band,” he started, holding up a laminated board with multiple photos.
 Like so many of us, she wanted to believe.
 She pulled out a dollar and gave it to him, then added, “Bless you.”
 I suspect she knew better.

 Passing the Trump Hotel, I noticed three bellmen, standing alone, spotlighted by the bright lights.
 They looked like targets to me as I wondered if they feared for their lives, each day as they came to work at a place so many would like to bomb.

 A young woman, her body terribly misshapen by some birth defect.
 Crumpled in a dusty wheelchair, she was one of five or six in what looked like an art class, in the park drawing pictures of the statue.
 I marveled at her spirit.
 How hard her life must be, yet her mahogany hair was perfectly groomed, her fingernails painted, and her lipstick a beautiful pink.

 An old man squatting up against the building, smoking a joint.
 The smell was nauseating.

 All the doormen I passed as I walked the Upper West Side, one after the other, all perfectly starched in black and white.
 I imagined theirs to be a lonely job, as they all peered through the wrought iron bars and into the dark, empty streets.

-And finally, the one that hurt the most, the one I can’t seem to forget…a man lying on the pavement.
-His face studded with 20 or so silver studs, his hand out, palm up, holding a few coins.
+And finally, the one that hurt the most, the one I can’t seem to forget … a man lying on the pavement.
+His face pierced with 20 or so silver studs, his hand out, palm up, holding a few coins.
 Dead asleep, I hoped.
 Not dead.
 All I could think was that he was someone’s son.